amrtdc1/personal-dev-plan/README.md

 ---

 ## ⭐ License
-This projece is licensed under the MIT License--free to use, modify, and extend.
+This project is licensed under the MIT License — free to use, modify, and extend.